aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 	eci:end column index of cell range
 ```

--  Remove highlight for invers highlight
+-  Remove highlight for invers highlight in the active worksheet
 ```javascript
 xs.sheet.removeHighlightInverseRange()

 ```

--  Get   inverse highlight  cell range
+-  Get   inverse highlight  cell range  in the active worksheet
 ```javascript
 xs.sheet.getHighlightInverseRange()
 ```

--  Add shape to highlight array
+-  Add shape to highlight array  in the active worksheet
 ```javascript
 xs.sheet.addHighlightShape(shapeid)
     // the parameters are:
     shapeid: the id of shape, can be find in xs.sheet.data.shapes
 ```

--  Remove highlight shape in array
+-  Remove highlight shape in array  in the active worksheet
 ```javascript
 xs.sheet.removeHighlightShape(shapeid)
      // the parameters are:
     shapeid: the id of shape, can be find in xs.sheet.data.shapes
 ```

--  Get array for highlight shape
+-  Get array for highlight shape  in the active worksheet
 ```javascript
 xs.sheet.getHighlightShaps()
 ```

--  Add textbox to highlight,textbox is a special kind of shape which type property is :"TextBox",
+-  Add textbox to highlight,textbox is a special kind of shape which type property is :"TextBox", in the active worksheet
 ```javascript
 xs.sheet.addHighlightTextBox(shapeid, startpostion, endposition)
     // the parameters are: